 “We all feel that doing something in my dad’s memory will be a great way to remember him and to help others.
 Although I have Limb Girdle muscular dystrophy myself, me and the family are determined to do all we can to help raise funds and awareness.”

-“To date I have taken part in the Rossendale Tri-Athlon on two separate occasions as part of a relay team.
-The first year; 2016, was just our team, but in 2017 I was able to get other friends involved and entered three relay teams.
-In 2018 I’m aiming to make this bigger and better.
-Watch this space!”
+“To date I have taken part in the Rossendale Triathlon on three separate occasions as part of a relay team.
+The first year; 2016, was just one team, but in 2017 and 2018 I was able to get other friends involved and entered more relay teams and in 2018 we managed to raise almost £5,000 from the event.
+Watch this space for more in the future!”

-In addition Sammy Spencer, Sean’s sister, organised a charity chest wax which also helped raise more funds.
-2017 has been a great year and the fund has raised over £5,000.
-In 2018 the family aim to arrange additional fund raising events.
+In addition Sammy Spencer, Sean’s sister, organised a charity chest wax which also helped raise more funds and has also done a skydive in March 2018 as part of Make Today Count.

 Setting up a family fund like the Spencer Family Fund is a great way to fundraise for Muscular Dystrophy UK to keep our vital research moving forward.
 Find out more about our family funds.